Open-Online-Education-Project/Open-Online-Education-Project.github.io/ocmi.md

 nav_order: 2
 ---

+## OCMI is petitioning to be on the next Harvard UC Election Ballot, Harvard Undergraduates [please sign here](UCPetition)

+Do sign [here](UCPetition) to put us on the ballot for the [harvarduc.org](harvarduc.org) Election running from Monday, November 9, 2020, at 12:00 PM through Thursday, November 12, 2020, at 12:00 PM.

+### OCMI

 The Open Course Materials Initiative (OCMI) is an advocacy effort led by Harvard students pushing for open course material sharing at universities.
 The pandemic has had two key effects in higher education:
 * A severe crippling of higher education - hitting underresourced communities the hardest
 * A widespread shift to online education formats in higher education.